QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

 <div class="alert alert-warning" role="alert">
   <i class="fa fa-exclamation-triangle"></i>
-  **Caution:** This temporary patch may cease to work if it so pleases Microsoft some time.
+  **Caution:** This temporary patch may stop functioning at Microsoft's discretion at some point in the future.
 </div>